e-gov/mock-ocsp/README.md

 # Mock OCSP responder

-Mock OCSP responder based on [ocspresponder](https://pypi.org/project/ocspresponder/) Only major change is the use of ResponderId 'by_name', instead of 'by_key'
+Mock OCSP responder based on [ocspresponder](https://pypi.org/project/ocspresponder/) Only major change is the use of ResponderId 'by_name', instead of 'by_key'.

 Run `docker-compose up -d` to start the responder and `openssl ocsp -issuer conf/issuer.crt -cert certs/141811770701420873040773020899829622874.cert.pem -url http://localhost:8080/status/ -nonce -noverify`